secureworks/dalton/README.rst

 ``engine-configs/suricata/`` directory (for Suricata) or ``engine-configs/snort/``  directory (for Snort).
-If the ``SENSOR_CONFIG`` value does not exactly match a config file on the Controller, the Controller will look for filesnames with the SENSOR_CONFIG value and extensions ".yaml", ".yml", and ".conf".
+If the ``SENSOR_CONFIG`` value does not exactly match a config file on the Controller, the Controller will look for filenames with the SENSOR_CONFIG value and extensions ".yaml", ".yml", and ".conf".

 For new Suricata releases, the ``.yaml`` file from source should just